Creative Community for Peace: 2013–2021

+Gaza war (2023–present)

-After the Hamas-led attacks on October 7, 2023, CCFP released an open letter "unequivocally voicing support for Israel and condemning Hamas' terrorism."
+After the Hamas-led October 7 attacks, CCFP released an open letter "unequivocally voicing support for Israel and condemning Hamas's terrorism."
 Over 700 entertainment industry figures signed, including Jerry Seinfeld, Michael Douglas, Helen Mirren, Tracy-Ann Oberman, Chris Pine, Andy García, Liev Schreiber, Jamie Lee Curtis, Mark Hamill, Ziggy Marley, Zachary Levi, Howie Mandel, John Fogerty, Chuck Liddell, Jason Alexander, Emmanuelle Chriqui, and Gal Gadot.

-In 2024, CCFP petitioned National Academy of Television Arts and Sciences with 150 signatures from the entertainment industry to rescind the Emmy Awards nomination of Bisan Owda's documentary, "It's Bisan from Gaza and I'm still alive," which features her and her family's displacement from Beit Hanoun.
-CCFP alleged that Owda is connected to the Popular Front for the Liberation of Palestine.
-NATAS responded with details of their editorial process, including finding no evidence of Owda having active involvement with PFLP.
+In 2024, CCFP petitioned the National Academy of Television Arts and Sciences with 150 signatures from the entertainment industry to rescind the Emmy Awards nomination of Bisan Owda's documentary It's Bisan from Gaza and I'm Still Alive, which depicts her and her family's displacement from Beit Hanoun.
+CCFP alleged that Owda is connected to the Popular Front for the Liberation of Palestine (PFLP).
+NATAS responded with details of its editorial process, including finding no evidence of Owda's involvement with PFLP.
+The fact-checking website Misbar called CCFP's effort to get Owda's Emmy nomination rescinded a smear campaign.

 In fall 2024, CCFP released an open letter opposing boycotts of Israeli and Jewish authors and literary institutions.
 The letter decried efforts to "demonize and ostracize Jewish authors across the globe".
-It was signed by over 1,000 entertainers, authors and artists, including Nobel Prize winners Elfriede Jelinek and Herta Müller, Booker winner Howard Jacobson, Mayim Bialik, Simon Sebag Montefiore, Bernard-Henri Lévy, Pulitzer winner David Mamet, Ozzy Osbourne, Gene Simmons, Debra Messing, Rebecca De Mornay, Jennifer Jason Leigh, Julianna Margulies, Jerry O'Connell, Scooter Braun, Jenji Kohan, Adam Gopnik, Diane Warren, Ayaan Hirsi Ali, Lionel Shriver, and Amy Sherman-Palladino.
+It was signed by over 1,000 entertainers, authors and artists, including Nobel Prize winners Elfriede Jelinek and Herta Müller, Booker Prize winner Howard Jacobson, Mayim Bialik, Simon Sebag Montefiore, Bernard-Henri Lévy, Pulitzer Prize winner David Mamet, Ozzy Osbourne, Gene Simmons, Debra Messing, Rebecca De Mornay, Jennifer Jason Leigh, Julianna Margulies, Jerry O'Connell, Scooter Braun, Jenji Kohan, Adam Gopnik, Diane Warren, Ayaan Hirsi Ali, Lionel Shriver, and Amy Sherman-Palladino.

 In September 2025, the CCFP released an open letter rejecting the Film Workers for Palestine's pledge not to cooperate with Israeli film institutions due to the war in Gaza.
-It was signed by over 1,200 film industry professionals, including Liev Schreiber, Mayim Bialik, Haim Saban, Greg Berlanti, Howie Mandel, Lisa Edelstein, Erin Foster and Debra Messing.
+It was signed by over 1,200 film industry professionals, including Liev Schreiber, Mayim Bialik, Haim Saban, Greg Berlanti, Howie Mandel, Lisa Edelstein, Erin Foster, and Debra Messing.

+In March 2026, CCFP engaged in a campaign to prevent The Voice of Hind Rajab, a film documenting the 2024 killing of Hind Rajab by IDF soldiers, from winning an Oscar.
+CCFP called the film "propaganda" and "manipulation" and cast doubt on the circumstances that led to Rajab's killing.